 How to Treat Internal Hemorrhoids

-Internal hemorrhoids are swollen veins that develop inside the rectum.
-Because they occur in an area with fewer pain-sensitive nerves, internal hemorrhoids often do not cause pain.
-However, they may cause symptoms such as rectal bleeding, mucus discharge, or prolapse during bowel movements.
+Internal hemorrhoids are swollen veins inside the rectum.
+Because this area has fewer pain-sensitive nerves, internal hemorrhoids are often painless.
+However, they can cause symptoms such as rectal bleeding, mucus discharge, and prolapse during bowel movements.

 Symptoms of Internal Hemorrhoids